open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 query.
 These metrics are conveniently tagged with the gRPC method name, making it easy to monitor compression performance in production.

-As an example, the Exporter’s observed compression factor is calculated for each export method using the following query:
+As an example, the exporter’s observed compression factor is calculated for each export method using the following query:

 ```